-The Ghazvini Center for Healthcare Education is located in Tallahassee’s healthcare corridor, near both hospitals and other healthcare providers.
-The Ghazvini Center is the home of TCC’s sonography, emergency medical services technology, nursing, paramedic, radiologic technology, respiratory care, surgical technology, pharmacy technician and nursing assistant programs.
+The Ghazvini Center for Healthcare Education is located in Tallahassee’s healthcare corridor, near two hospitals and other healthcare providers.
+The Ghazvini Center is the home of TCC’s emergency medical services technology, nursing, paramedic, radiologic technology, respiratory care, surgical technology, pharmacy technician, central sterile processing technology, endoscopy technician and nursing assistant programs.
 (Dental hygiene and dental assisting programs are offered on the main campus.)
 The Ghazvini Center offers cutting-edge technology and houses classrooms, conference rooms, a library/learning commons, laboratories, a simulation center and the administrative offices of the Division of Healthcare Professions.

 216 North Adams Street • Quincy, Florida 32351 • (850) 558-3620